ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

   1. the PostgreSQL `pgsqld` resource
-  2. the multistate `pgsql-ha` responsible to clone `pgsqld` everywhere and define the roles (master/slave) of each clone
+  2. the multistate `pgsql-ha` responsible to clone `pgsqld` everywhere and define the roles (`Master`/`Slave`) of each clone
-  3. the IP address that must be started on the PostgreSQL master node
+  3. the IP address that must be started on the PostgreSQL primary node
-  4. the collocation of the master IP address with the PostgreSQL master instance
+  4. the collocation of the vIP address with the PostgreSQL primary instance
-  5. the ordering constraints between the IP address and the PostgreSQL master
+  5. the ordering constraints between the vIP address and the primary instance

 ```
 crm conf <<EOC